rubenv/node-systemd/README.md

   For more background on socket activation: http://0pointer.de/blog/projects/socket-activation.html

-  Currently only works on 0.4.x, support for node 0.5.x and up will be added once 0.6 is out and ready for production usage.

   Obviously, this will only work on Linux distributions with systemd (such as Fedora).

   Developed by Flow Pilots: http://www.flowpilots.com/